Does your art sometimes look unfinished, like there must be something more to it, but you just can’t figure out what you need to add or fix?

 The most important thing I’d say to you is to play and experiment.
 This is the best way to learn new things.

-These rules of composition in art are just guidelines for you and don’t limit yourself to them and start frustrating because you can’t achieve a pattern, for example.
+These rules of composition in art are just guidelines for you and don’t limit yourself to them and start frustrated because you can’t achieve a pattern, for example.

 If there’s one thing I want you to remember is to use the rule of thirds and the focal point.